nabangi/eks/README.md

 # Cleanup

-After the end of all three sessions, to delete the EKS cluster and Cloud9 environment the below steps can be done
+After the end of all three sessions, follow the below steps to delete the EKS cluster and Cloud9 environment

 ## Access the Cloud9 environment

-This can be done in the Cloud9 console, navigate to Cloud9 or click the link below:
+This can be done in the Cloud9 console, navigate to Cloud9, or click the link below:

 | Region          | EC2     |
 | --------------- |:------------------:|